 What Is Allowed Us

-Pursuing the five things God allows actually works to bring us into true Christ-likeness, a goal that is the heart desire of all genuine Christians.
-But we didn't want to become Christ like through such wounds and confrontations!
+To pray effectively, to be able to speak the truth in love, to kindly disclose the hurt of one's own heart, to love unconditionally and to be willing to live sacrificially bring us into true Christ-likeness, a goal that is the heart desire of all true Christians.
+But we didn't want to become Christ-like through such wounds and battles!
 Still it remains true that by patient perseverance we receive what is promised for God is a rewarder of those who diligently seek Him (Hebrews 11:6).

-To accept these constraints and “play by the rules” is to enter into the glorious liberty of the sons of God who pursue Love's desire to seek and save those who are lost (Luke 19:10) and are positioned to act and speak in such a way that the un-reconciled ones may be enabled to hear what they need to hear so that, if it is possible for them at that time, they can give a right response to God.
+To accept these constraints is to enter into the glorious liberty of the sons of God to pursue Love's desire to seek and save those who are lost and to be positioned to act and speak in such a way that the un-reconciled ones may be enabled to hear what they need to hear so that, if it is possible for them at that time, they can give a right response to God through us.

 And a servant of the Lord must not quarrel but be gentle to all, able to teach, patient, in humility correcting those who are in opposition, if God perhaps will grant them repentance, so that they may know the truth, and that they may come to their senses and escape the snare of the devil, having been taken captive by him to do his will.
 2 Timothy 2:24-26